RomanLut/hx-esp32-cam-fpv/README.md

 Theoretical maximum bandwidth of current Wifi rate is multipled by 0.5 (50%), divided by FEC redundancy (**/FEC_n * FEC_k**) and divided by FPS.
 The result is target frame size.

-Additionally, compression level is limited by maximum SD write speed when air unit DVR is enabled; it is 1.9MB/sec frame data for **ESP32/esp32s3sense**.
+Additionally, compression level is limited by maximum SD write speed when air unit DVR is enabled; it is 0.8Mb/sec **ESP32** and 1.8Mb/sec for **esp32s3sense**.

+**ESP32** can write at 1.9Mb/sec but can not keep up such speed due to high overall system load.

 Additionally, frame size is decreased if Wifi output queue grows (Wifi channel is shared between clients; practical bandwidth can be much lower then expected). **This is the most limiting factor**.